 This article shows you how to:

-- upload files with a proper mime type and set permissions for private access only
+- Upload files with a proper mime type and set permissions for both public and private access

 Obtaining the Amazon AWS access credentials